 Iron and nickel are the most abundant metals in metallic meteorites and in the dense metal cores of planets such as Earth.

 3. Stainless Steel

 This is a special alloy of steel, chromium, and manganese.
-This mixing produces a corrosion-resistant metal with amazing properties.
+This mixing produces a corrosion-resistant metal with amazing properties, for instance, 304 stainless steel.
 Its properties make it good for Turning and Milling.
 You can check out all the stainless steel alloys we stock here.

 - Yield strength as much as 1,560 Mpa

 - Tensile strength up to 1,600 Mpa

 - Between 5.5 to 6.3 on the Mohs scale